History of Paul George in Timeline

 By May 2010, mock drafts predicted that Paul George would be selected 12th overall by the Memphis Grizzlies.

-On July 1, 2010, Paul George signed his rookie contract with the Indiana Pacers, a two-year guaranteed deal worth $3.9 million.
+On July 1, 2010, Paul George officially signed his rookie contract with the Indiana Pacers, securing a two-year guaranteed deal worth $3.9 million.

 2010: Drafted by Indiana Pacers

-In 2010, Paul George was drafted by the Indiana Pacers with the 10th overall pick in the NBA draft.
-He later earned NBA All-Rookie Second Team honors.
+In 2010, Paul George was selected by the Indiana Pacers with the 10th overall pick in the NBA draft and earned NBA All-Rookie Second Team honors.

-In December 2011, The Indianapolis Star reported that Paul George had grown 2 inches to 6 feet 10 inches (2.08 m).
+In December 2011, The Indianapolis Star reported that Paul George had grown 2 inches to reach a height of 6 feet 10 inches (2.08 m).

-In 2011, after his inaugural season, Paul George was named to the NBA All-Rookie Second Team.
+In 2011, Paul George was named to the NBA All-Rookie Second Team after averaging 7.8 points, 3.7 rebounds, and 1.1 assists in his first season.

-On February 3, 2012, Paul George recorded 30 points, 7 three-pointers made, 9 rebounds, 5 assists, 5 steals, and 1 blocked shot in a win against the Dallas Mavericks.
+On February 3, 2012, Paul George had a standout performance against the Dallas Mavericks, recording 30 points, 7 three-pointers, 9 rebounds, 5 assists, 5 steals, and 1 block.

 November 21, 2012: Career-High Points and Franchise Record

-On November 21, 2012, Paul George scored a career-high 37 points against the New Orleans Hornets, including nine three-pointers, breaking Reggie Miller's franchise record.
+On November 21, 2012, Paul George scored a career-high 37 points and made nine three-pointers, breaking the franchise record for most 3-pointers in a single game, surpassing Reggie Miller.

-In 2012, Paul George participated in the Slam Dunk Contest, showcasing his athleticism and high-flying abilities.
+Paul George participated in the Slam Dunk Contest in 2012, showcasing his athleticism and high-flying ability.

 2012: Great 2012-13 Campaign